Puroresu: Overview

-Despite some similarities to the popular style of American professional wrestling, Japanese wrestling is known for its many differences from the Western style.
-Puroresu in Japan is known for its "fighting spirit" (闘魂, tōkon), and the wrestlers are known for their full contact strikes.
-Many Japanese pro wrestlers have some degree of knowledge in different martial arts and wrestling styles, which has led to the common appearance of doctors and trainers waiting at ringside to assist them after a match.
-Most matches have "clean finishes" (an ending in which a competitor wins without cheating or interference) and many of the promotions do not use any storylines or characters.
+Despite some similarities to American professional wrestling, Japanese wrestling is known for its many differences from the Western style.
+Puroresu is known for emphasizing the "fighting spirit" of its wrestlers, who often use full contact strikes.
+Many Japanese professional wrestlers have some degree of training in martial arts and wrestling, and it is common for doctors and trainers to wait at ringside and assist them after a match due to the risk of legitimate injuries.
+Most matches have "clean finishes", endings in which a competitor wins decisively without cheating or interference, and many promotions do not use any scripted storylines or characters at all.
 Japanese wrestling is also known for its relationship with mixed martial arts promotions.
 Puroresu is highly respected and popular in Japan, frequently drawing huge crowds for the major promotions.
-Due to this view of wrestling and the relationship of puroresu with other martial arts disciplines, audiences and wrestlers treat it as a combat sport more than a performance.
+Due to this view of wrestling and the relationship of puroresu with other martial arts disciplines, Japanese society commonly treats it more as a legitimate combat sport than a performance.

-The term puroresu refers to professional wrestling as a whole, whether Japanese or not.
-For example, the American promotions WWE and AEW are referred to as puroresu in Japan.
+The term puroresu refers to both Japanese and foreign professional wrestling.
+For example, American promotions WWE and AEW are still referred to as puroresu in Japan.
 Japanese wrestling historian Fumi Saito noted, "Puroresu is completely Japanese-English, and in the U.S. the same word is used for both pro and amateur wrestling.
 It may be easier to understand if you think of wrestling in the U.S. as having the same nuance as 'sumo' in Japanese.
 You call both 'wrestling' even if it's competitive or professional wrestling."
 Both amateur sumo and professional sumo are considered "sumo" in the same sense, as they have the same rules for competitions, such as the nature of the sport and whether the winner wins or loses.
-Professional sumo (ohzumo) has many elements that separate it from pure competition, such as wearing the chonmage hairstyle and the traditions involved in competing.
+Professional sumo has many elements that separate it from pure competition, such as wearing the chonmage hairstyle and the traditions involved in competing.

 Rules and structure

 Puroresu has a variety of rules that differ greatly from wrestling in other countries.
 While there is no governing authority for puroresu, there is a general standard which has developed.
-Each promotion has its own variation, but all are similar enough to avoid confusion.
-Any convention described below is simply a standard and may or may not correspond exactly with any given promotion's codified rules.
+Each promotion has its own variations, but all are similar enough to avoid confusion.
+Any convention described below is simply a standard, and may or may not correspond exactly with any given promotion's codified rules.

 Matches are held between two or more sides ("corners").
 Each corner may consist of one wrestler or a tag team of two or more.
 Most team matches are governed by tag team rules.

 The match is won by scoring a fall, which is generally consistent with standard professional wrestling: